 This area is very safe compared with many areas of Cape Town.
 It is one of the most protected areas of town with security everywhere.
 Still, you aren’t immune to theft, so keep your belongings safe and know your surroundings well.

 This was one of our favorite places to visit in Cape Town.
 The Kirstenbosch Gardens are well maintained and very beautiful.
 There are so many exotic plants to see in this garden, and you get a wonderful view of Table Mountain in the background.
-There is a bridge that acts as a viewing platform to get a top-down look at some of the gardens.
+There is a bridge that acts as a viewing platform to get a top-down look at some gardens.
 With so many paths to explore that it isn’t hard to spend a whole day here.
 There is also a restaurant in the gardens in case you get hungry.

 Fun Fact: It is the first garden in the world to be included in a natural world heritage site.